-Indicate Letter Card Rr.
+Indicate the Rr Letter Card.
 Say: This is the letter Rr.
 (Children repeat, R.) One R is uppercase and one is lowercase, but both letters are Rr.
 The letter Rr stands for /r/ (r sound).
 Each time I touch the letter Rr, say /r/.
 (Touch the Letter Card several times quickly and slowly as children say /r/.)

-Say: Let's skywrite uppercase R. (demonstrate) Now, let's skywrite lowercase r. (demonstrate) Now, find a partner.
+Materials let's sky write lowercase r.
+(Demonstrate) Now, find a partner.
 (Children find partners.)
 Take turns and use your finger to write uppercase R on your partner's back.
 After they have done this several times say: Now write lowercase r.